-All historic scientific and technical information relating to the White Gold Property (other than the Kinross Historical Estimate (as defined below)) is based on and derived from a technical report entitled "White Gold Property Dawson Range Yukon, Canada" (the "Underworld Technical Report") dated March 3, 2010, prepared for Underworld Resources Inc. ("Underworld") by Lars Weiershäuser, P.Geo, Marek Nowak, P.Eng and Wayne Barnett, Pr.Sci.Nat. of SRK Consulting (Canada) Inc. and from the White Gold Technical Report.
-Such historic scientific and technical information is subject to all of the assumptions, qualifications and procedures set out in the Underworld Technical Report and the White Gold Technical Report and reference should be made to the full details of these technical reports.
-The Underworld Technical Report may be obtained from Underworld's profile on SEDAR. and the White Gold Technical Report may be obtained from the Company's profile on SEDAR.
-For a description of the data verification and the quality assurance program and quality control measures applicable to such historic scientific and technical information, refer to the White Gold Technical Report.
+All historic scientific and technical information relating to the White Gold Property (other than the Kinross Historical Estimate (as defined below)) is based on and derived from a technical report entitled "White Gold Property Dawson Range Yukon, Canada" (the "Underworld Technical Report") dated March 3, 2010, prepared for Underworld Resources Inc. ("Underworld") by Lars Weiershäuser, P.Geo, Marek Nowak, P.Eng and Wayne Barnett, Pr.Sci.Nat. of SRK Consulting (Canada) Inc. and from the 2018 White Gold Technical Report.
+Such historic scientific and technical information is subject to all of the assumptions, qualifications and procedures set out in the Underworld Technical Report and the 2018 White Gold Technical Report, respectively, and reference should be made to the full details of these technical reports.
+The Underworld Technical Report may be obtained from Underworld's profile on SEDAR. and the 2018 White Gold Technical Report may be obtained from the Company's profile on SEDAR.
+For a description of the data verification and the quality assurance program and quality control measures applicable to such historic scientific and technical information is cleantific and technical information, refer to the 2018 White Gold Technical Report.

-Except with regard to the White Gold Property, as set forth in the White Gold Technical Report, historic information performed prior to the Company's involvement with the properties has not been verified by a qualified person.
+Except with regard to the White Gold Property, as set forth in the 2018 White Gold Technical Report, historic information performed prior to the Company's involvement with the properties has not been verified by a qualified person.
 As the Company only recently acquired the portfolio of properties in the White Gold District in late 2016, the Company is continuing to evaluate the historic information and has only just commenced conducting exploration activities.
-The Company currently considers the White Gold Property to be the only material property to the Company and has not yet determined whether any of the other properties are material to the Company.
+As at the date of this MD&A the Company currently considers the White Gold Property to be the only material property to the Company and has not yet determined whether any of the other properties are material to the Company.